Best Dining Rewards Credit Cards

 Whether you are buying your morning coffee, having a romantic evening out, or hitting the clubs, you will earn two points per dollar spent with Citi ThankYou Preferred on dining out.
 Cardholders can also earn two points per dollar on all entertainment purchases.
 In addition, new cardholders earn 20,000 bonus points when they spend $1,500 in the first three months of their account, which can be used to buy merchandise or gift cards.
 Points do not expire and you can earn an unlimited amount of points.
 This card is chip technology enabled and has no annual fee.

 The Citi ThankYou Premier card also allows cardholders to earn two points per dollar on dining out and entertainment.
 Like Citi ThankYou Preferred, dining out includes all restaurant purchases from bars to takeout.
 Cardholders have access to Citi Private Pass, which gives special access to tickets for dining experiences, concerts, theater performances and more.
 For example, a current opportunity is a complimentary cocktail party at David DeRossi’s East Village hot spot, Mother of Pearl, where cardholders can enjoy passed appetizers and exotic fruity drinks.
 Cardholders can also earn three points per dollar on travel, including gas, and one point per dollar on all other purchases.
-After spending $3,000 in the first three months of account opening, new cardholders can earn 50,000 bonus points, which can be redeemed for $500 in merchandise or gift cards, or $625 in airfare.
+After spending $3,000 in the first three months of account opening, new cardholders can earn 30,000 bonus points, which can be redeemed for $300 in merchandise or gift cards.
 When you book travel through the ThankYou Travel Center, your ThankYou points are worth 25% more when redeemed for airfare, hotels, cruises and car rentals as compared to gift cards.
 ThankYou reward points can also be transferred to miles with 13 different airlines or the Hilton HHonors program.
 This card has EMV Chip Technology, no foreign transaction fees, and a $95 annual fee that is waived in the first year.

 The American Express Premier Rewards Gold is one of the top credit cards that you can take with you to your favorite restaurants.
 This card now gives customers the flexibility to earn two points per dollar spent at US restaurants, along with the 3-2-1 Accelerator program, which allows you to earn three points per dollar spent on airfare, two points per dollar spent at US supermarkets and gas stations, and one point per dollar spent on all other purchases.
 When new cardholders spend $2,000 in eligible purchases in the first three months, they can earn 25,000 Membership Rewards points which can be redeemed for gift cards, merchandise, or frequent flyer miles.
 For frequent travelers, this card provides up to $100 in annual airline fee credits toward baggage fees, in-flight purchases, and more on a selected airline.
 In addition, you can get up to $75 in a hotel credit on qualifying charges when you use the Premier Rewards Gold card to book a stay of at least two consecutive nights.
 This card has no foreign transaction fees, and a $195 annual fee that is waived in the first year.